Cacodaimon/UnMarkdown/README.md

 A simple PHP library to convert Markdown back to plain text.

-The goal is to convert markdown to plain text for chat notifications….
+The purpose of this lib is to convert markdown to plain text for e.g. chat notifications….
+ * Do not loose the whole text structure as it would happen with the following call `strip_tags(Parsedown::instance()->text('…'))`
  * Be more performant than using a full featured markdown parser with AST support.
  * Decorate some content with prefixes e.g.
    * 🔗 for links
    * 💬 for comments
    * • for unordered list items.
- * Do not loose the whole text structure as it would happen with the following call `strip_tags(Parsedown::instance()->text('…'))`

 ## Usage